Matthew-T-Leonard/TD-PixPlotR/README.md

 ### scale_min
 Takes a value to set the minimum point of the scale, with autoscale enabled this value is ignored.
 By default it is set to 0 (%), write scale_min = X where X = some number less than scale_max.
 ### scale_max
 Takes a value to set the maximum point of the scale, with autoscale enabled this value is ignored.
-BY default it is set to 100 (%), write scale_max = X where X = some number greater than scale_min.
+By default it is set to 100 (%), write scale_max = X where X = some number greater than scale_min.
 ### alpha
 Enabling alpha will cause 0 values to be set to transparent.
 By default it is set to FALSE, write alpha = TRUE to enable.
 I find enabling alpha makes the plots much more readable.